exoplatform/exo-documentation/docs/GettingStarted.rst

 |image178|

-To delete a draft, you have to confirm this action.
+To delete a draft, you have to confirm this action:

 |image179|